MayCXC/FRC-3464-2018/README.md

 # Result: Could have done better :(

 An unexplained glitch prevented the autonomous code from starting in our first seven competition matches.
-Restarting our robot after it connected to the FMS fixed this glitch for an unknown reason, but by the time I randomly guessed this would work around the issue the damage was done.
+Restarting our robot after it connected to the FMS fixed this glitch for an unknown reason, but by the time we took a shot in the dark and found this work around the damage was done.
 This problem never occurred when we tested our robot with our own driver station.

 The autonomous code successfully dropped our cube into our scale every time it ran, and we successfully added more functionality to it during the competition.
 We ended up competing in the final rounds of two regional competitions.
 Overall it was a good